-The Bose QuietComfort 35 II is a bit older than the Sennheiser PXC 550-II, but Bose’s old dog can keep up with Sennheiser’s new pup.
-Shopping for audio products can be overwhelming.
+The Bose QuietComfort 35 II is a bit older than the Sennheiser PXC 550-II, but Bose’s old dog can keep up with Sennheiser’s more recent cans.
+Shopping for the ideal pair of headphones can be overwhelming.
 We want you to spend less time researching, and more time enjoying your music.
 Today, we’re comparing two popular noise cancelling headphones from reputable brands, to see which is best for your needs.

 Is the Bose QuietComfort 35 II more comfortable than the Sennheiser PXC 550-II?

 Bespectacled listeners are bound to enjoy either headset, though Bose made its name on comfort, and the QuietComfort 35 II edges out the Sennheiser PXC 550-II in that regard.
 Each headset has an over-ear design, but the QC 35 II gives you greater clearance for large ears compared to the Sennheiser PXC 550-II.
 Bose and Sennheiser’s headphones both include removable memory foam ear pads, which makes them easy to clean or replace.